nic3rafs/Modern-TypeScript-Node.js-Express-Template/README.md

-# Modern TypeScript, Node.js, Express template
+# Modern minimalistic TypeScript, Node.js, Express template

 This is a template for starting back-end projects with Node.js, TypeScript, Express, and Jest.